-Although patellofemoral pain has traditionally been viewed as self-limiting, it is common for pain to continue in the longer term, but research related to the number of people with ongoing pain is inconsistent.
-In this section, you will find information about the prognosis of patellofemoral pain and some factors that are likely to predict a poor prognosis.
+In this section, you will find information about the prognosis of patellofemoral pain and about what factors are likely to predict a poor prognosis.

-Regardless of the inconsistent research findings on how long pain might last, patellofemoral pain treatments including exercise, foot orthotics and taping can be effective in short-term.
-Thus, key factors for having a better long-term outcome are likely to be using these effective treatments.
-Educate patients to continually manage their exercise load and address risk factors even after treatment may be a good option to avoid patellofemoral pain recurrence.
+Evidence indicates that the duration of patellofemoral pain may vary, however, it reinforces that this is not self-limiting condition.
+Patellofemoral pain treatments including exercise and adjunct treatments (such as foot orthoses, knee brace, patellar taping) can be effective in short, medium and long-term.
+It is possible that the key factor for better long-term outcomes is to continue using these effective treatments, individually targeted to the patient’s impairments.
+Also, educate patients to continually manage their exercise load and address risk factors even after treatment may be a good option to avoid patellofemoral pain recurrence.

-Important note: Health professionals need to educate patients that patellofemoral pain is not always self-limiting, especially those with long patellofemoral duration (>12 months) and worse symptoms and function.
+Important note: Health professionals need to educate patients that patellofemoral pain is not always self-limiting, especially those with long symptoms duration (>12 months) and worse symptoms and function.